Senababs/LITA_Training_Documentation/README.md

    - Import of dataset

 ## Exploratory Data analysis
-These are the insights/trends realized from the results of analysis done such as:
+These are the insights/trends realized from the results of analysis done which  helps to make informed decisions to propel various businesses.
+For examples:
   - Regions with highest sales
   - Most demand product/brand
   - Staff with highest/lowest sales
-    These helps to make informed decisions to propel various businesses.
+    These
 ## Conculsion